Video purportedly showing North Korean troops at Russian military camp published on Ukrainian agency

 According to the Kiel Institute for the World Economy, which tracks international aid for Ukraine (IfW Kiel), Germany and the Netherlands allocated 15 billion euro ($16.2 billion) and 6.9 billion euros ($6.9billion), respectively.

-The European Council reiterated that it would adhere to “certain member states'” “security and defence policy” regarding the use generated from the frozen assets.
+The Council reiterated that it would adhere to “certain member states'” “security and defence policy” regarding the use generated from the frozen assets.
 It added that it would continue “to address all relevant legal and monetary aspects.”

 Ukraine’s Air Force stated that in addition to the 80 drones shot down throughout the country, an additional 44 were “lost.”